 In the Commons, MPs can vote on a series of motions using ballot papers at a convenient time (currently from 12.30pm on Wednesdays) instead of holding divisions immediately at the end of a debate.
 These are known as deferred divisions.

-Deferred divisions can be used with motions on statutory instruments and on certain types of motion which are not subject to amendment.
+Deferred divisions can be used with motions on statutory instruments and on certain types of motion which are not subject to amendment, proceedings on Bills are excluded

 The Division List

-The Division List records the way in which Members voted and is usually available to the public the following day in Hansard and on the Parliament website.
+The Division List records the way in which Members have voted and is usually available to the public soon after the event in Hansard Online and Votes in Parliament.